Women in the Persian Constitutional Revolution: After the Constitutional Revolution

 Only a few pro-constitutional women were activists for women's rights.
 The first women who participated in the Iranian Women's Rights Movement were constitutionalists themselves or activists of the national movement of the 1901 such as Sediqeh Dowlatabadi, Banoo Amir Sahi Mahsultan, or those from nationalistic intellectual families, such as Mohtaram Eskandari.
 After the constitutional went down, the mass of uneducated women returned to their former affiliations, and only the educated and enlightened women of the Women's Rights Movement continued their activities for women rights.

 At that time, constitutional intellectual men such as Mirzadeh Eshghi, Malkolshaera Bahar and Iraj Mirza supported the newly-created Women's Rights Movement, especially the right to education and the abandonment of the veil.
 For example, on 12 August 1911, Haj Mohammad Taghi Vakilalaraia, the parliament's first MP in Iran, raised the issue of equality between men and women in the Shura Council and called for women's right to vote.
 This shocked the parliament and faced opposition from one of the clerics in the parliament.

 Although these supports were not very fruitful, but they were more significant than supporting the demands of women during the 1979 revolution.

+There were similarities between feminist activism during and after the Constitutional Revolution.
+After the Constitutional Revolution, women’s activism continued to work through a nationalist structure.
+Many of the women’s organizations linked everyday activities like education, household tasks, and public health to national goals such as strengthening the population and creating patriotic citizens.

+Kashani-Sabet writes about the ideals of vastan parasti (patriotism), education, and literacy.
+In addition to Kashani-Sabet, there were early-1900s Iranian women’s journals such as “Danish” and “Shikufah” that linked women's education and household management to national contributions.
+Although there were more schools, education, and groups available for women after the Constitutional Revolution, women still lacked real power in the political world.
+Kashani-Sabet explains that women were still not able to vote, or make any effect on laws being passed.

+During the Constitutional Revolution many feminist activists did not give much attention to minority groups such ethnic or sexual minorities.
+After the Constitutional Revolution, feminist activists continued to ignore minority groups.
+While women's activism expanded, there were still groups of women who were not represented.
+Rawshanak Nawdust believed that many rural women were missing adequate advocacy that the mainstream, middle-class women were receiving.
+Rural and very poor women had many struggles that needed to be advocated for.
+However, since the big feminist organizations were majority made of middle-class and educated activists, lower-class women did not receive adequate advocacy.